eclipse-theia/theia/packages/plugin-ext/README.md

   When you change the host pattern via the `THEIA_WEBVIEW_ENDPOINT_PATTERN` environment variable warning will be emitted both from the frontend and from the backend.
   You can disable those warnings by setting `warnOnPotentiallyInsecureHostPattern: false` in the appropriate application configurations in your application's `package.json`.

+## Runtime System Plugin Resolvement

+The backend application property `resolveSystemPlugins` is used to control the resolvement behavior for system plugins (builtins).
+The property is used to control whether or not extension-packs and extension-dependencies are resolved at runtime.

 ## Additional Information

 - [API documentation for `@theia/plugin-ext`](https://eclipse-theia.github.io/theia/docs/next/modules/plugin_ext.html)